John Jervis, 1st Earl of St Vincent: Marriage and political office

 During the peace Jervis married his cousin Martha, daughter of Lord Chief Baron Sir Thomas Parker.
 Jervis was also returned as MP for Launceston in 1783.
 Jervis began his political career in earnest and voted for Pitt's parliamentary reforms and against Charles James Fox and his East India Bill.
 During the elections of 1784 Jervis stood for election in the independent borough of Great Yarmouth, where he was returned as MP alongside Henry Beaufoy.
 Jervis then voted against Pitt's further bills for reform but supported him once more during the 1788–1789 Regency Crisis.

-On 24 September 1787 Jervis was promoted rear-admiral of the blue and hoisted his flag in the 74-gun for several months during the tensions arising from the Prussian invasion of the Netherlands.
+On 24 September 1787 Jervis was promoted to Rear-Admiral of the Blue and hoisted his flag in the 74-gun for several months during the tensions arising from the Prussian invasion of Holland.

 In 1790 Jervis was recalled to service once more and moved his flag to the second-rate during the Nootka Sound crisis that threatened war between England and Spain.
-Also in 1790 Jervis was promoted rear-admiral of the white and stood down as MP for Great Yarmouth and stood instead for the Chipping Wycombe seat, to which he was returned as MP alongside the Earl Wycombe.
+In the same year Jervis was promoted to Rear-Admiral of the White on 21 September and stood down as MP for Great Yarmouth and stood instead for the Chipping Wycombe seat, to which he was returned as MP alongside the Earl Wycombe.
 With his interest in politics wavering he spoke rarely and then almost exclusively on naval matters.
 In 1792 Jervis proposed a scheme to alleviate the financial hardship of superannuated seamen.
 He later withdrew the proposal as Viscount Melville promised that the matter would be addressed by the Admiralty Board.
 In 1794 he resigned his seat and did not stand again for political office.

 French Revolutionary and Napoleonic Wars

-Jervis was promoted Vice-Admiral of the Blue and was appointed as Commander-in-Chief, Leeward Islands.
+On 1 February 1793 Jervis was promoted to Vice-Admiral of the Blue and was appointed as Commander-in-Chief, Leeward Islands.
 Jervis took with him an army that, combined with the navy, formed a joint military expedition.
 The goal of the expedition was to capture French colonies and thereby weaken France's international trade.
 The army commander was Sir Charles Grey, a friend and political ally.